 Lu Nan (吕楠), unrivaled in his capacity to capture and reveal human dignity and the poignancy of the human condition, is one of the most respected photographers in China today.
 After working for China Pictorial (人民画报) for five years, he worked as an independent photographer to produce three series that made his international reputation.
 The second of these, which documents the lives of Catholics in rural China, includes pictures taken between 1992 and 1996.
 Many were have been featured in exhibits around the world and have been published in the volume On the Road (在路上).

-On The Road is in the process of being published in the United States by Ignatius Press and will be available for purchase in late 2021.
-Once released, copies will be given to USCCA Benefactors.
+On The Road has been published in the United States by Ignatius Press and is available for purchase below.
+Copies will be given to USCCA Benefactors.
 Learn more about becoming a Benefactor here.

 ON THE ROAD